IIITLucknowSWEngg/CSITTeam014/Assignment1/SRS.md

 - Dependency on third-party services for UPI, bill payments, and mobile recharges.

 ### 2.6 Assumptions and Dependencies
-- Users have access to smartphones with stable internet connections.
+- End users have access to smartphones with stable internet connections.
 - Integration with third-party services is stable and reliable.
 - The application will initially support one currency (INR) and language (English).